OpenNTF/Web-UI-Prototyping-Toolkit/README.md

 When you start protostar you should pass it a directory as argument; this directory will represent your project root (and should thus come to contain and index.html file).
 All references will be resolved relative to this directory as long as the server process runs.

+### JADE support
+Protostar includes transparent jade support; just write a *.jade file and refer to it as if it were an html file.
+Protostar tags can be constructed by writing comments in JADE eg. // file:myIncludedFile Actual compilation will only happen if a template (or included) has been changed since last compilation.

 ### Leveraging reusable html fragments
 As a simple example create three files: index.html, other.html and nav.html.